arnibal/arnibal.github.io/_posts/2015-03-02-this-lifestyle-change-thing.markdown

 tags: [PCOS, life, experiments, parkour]
 ---

 I was diagnosed with PCOS and prescribed birth control pills to manage my symptoms when I was 23.
-PCOS isn't really a life threatening condition, but it's a metabolic syndrome with symptoms that are SUPER ANNOYING.
+PCOS isn't really a life threatening condition, but it's an endocrine disorder with symptoms that are SUPER ANNOYING.
 Later, I found out that pills (I was on Yaz) were just masking my symptoms and not really managing the cause of my PCOS.
 I did not feel like myself when I was on them and did not see myself gulping them down everyday in the future.
 What if I have to stop taking them when I'm older because of the link to cardiovascular risk?
 I didn't think I was doing myself a favor by being dependent on medication.
 So I weaned myself off slowly last year (took me 3 months) and at 26, I'm pill-free again.

 <br>